hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Optional.
 Default: 1.0.

-    The inverse temperature to propogate the density matrix to.
+    The inverse temperature to propagate the density matrix to.
 ``initial_matrix``
     type: string.